GaloisInc/VERSE-OpenSUT/src/pkvm_setup/README.md

 ### Guest VM

 The most nested virtual layer.
 A virtual machine running a *guest OS* inside the host VM.
 Typically the application code (components) would be run on this layer.
-The guest VM runs in a pKVM capable QEMU, with the same architecture as the Host VM, so there is no emulation overhead.
+The guest VM runs as a KVM guest under QEMU, with the same architecture as the Host VM, so the emulation overhead is minimal.
 The *guest OS* can be either a regular Linux, or a unikernel or some other solution capable of handling virtualized devices (virtio).